Skip to main content

 Scenario: Your client onboards new employees weekly.
-Each new hire needs a workstation with the RMM agent installed, configured, and reporting.
+Each workstation needs an RMM (Remote Monitoring and Management) agent installed, configured, and reporting to the correct location.

 # Integrated onboarding script